Guidance for parents and carers

-For appeals within the 2020/21 academic year (for your child to move from one school to another between September 2020 – August 2021), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
-Once we receive your appeal we will hear it within 30 school days.
+For appeals within the 2020/21 academic year (for your child to move from one school to another between September 2020 - August 2021), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
+Once we receive your appeal we will hear it as soon as practicably possible.